Ashram Shambala: Arrest and trial

 Rudnev was detained again on September 30, 2010, and on October 2, a court arrested him.
-During search and seizure in the sect’s houses, which were located in one of the horticultural societies of the Novosibirsky District, the police found a lot of audio and video recordings of the rituals, ritual accessories, as well as 4 grams of heroin.
+During search and seizure in the sect's houses, which were located in one of the horticultural societies of the Novosibirsky District, the police found a lot of audio and video recordings of the rituals, ritual accessories, as well as 4 grams of heroin.

 In 2013, a Novosibirsk Сourt sentenced Rudnev to 11 years in a colony of strict regimen.
 He was accused of creating an association related to violence, he was also charged with rape, indecent assault.
 In addition, the creator of the sect was accused of distributing illegal drugs.

 Return of confiscated property

 A year later, after the trial of Rudnev, the court returned the confiscated cottages and cars to the sect.
-In March 2016, the Central District Court of Novosibirsk returned the "priestess" Oksana Spiridonova (Rudnev’s assistant) gold and part of the money: 40,060 rubles, 550 euros, 2 US dollars, 50 yuan, 5 hryvnias and 40 rupees.
+In March 2016, the Central District Court of Novosibirsk returned the "priestess" Oksana Spiridonova (Rudnev's assistant) gold and part of the money: 40,060 rubles, 550 euros, 2 US dollars, 50 yuan, 5 hryvnias and 40 rupees.

 Sect features

-Rudnev called himself "extra-terrestrial from Sirius".
+Rudnev called himself "extraterrestrial from Sirius".
 His followers called him Great Shaman Shri Dzhnan Avatar Muni.

 Adherents of the sect were reported to have practiced group sex and bestiality.

 Sectarians lived in difficult conditions in the sect, slept three or four hours a day and ate very little.
 People lost their teeth, and then were told: "You are being reborn into a man of the sixth race who does not need teeth, because he feed by divine energy."